zmerdev/Hide-eBay-Items-and-Sellers/README.md

 - Show how many items hidden from the page you're on, and give an option to unhide them for the moment
 - Setting to optionally hide sponsored items
-- Eventually expand to other sites, eg. Amazon, Facebook, BestBuy, Adorama...
+- Eventually expand to other sites:
+  - Facebook, BestBuy, Adorama, Google Shopping, Aliexpress,
-- Eventually expand to other browsers, eg. Edge, Safari...
+- Eventually expand to other browsers, e.g. Edge, Safari...

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the project, please clone the repository and submit a pull request with your changes.